ub2906/PathFinder/README.md

 The stopOver node is added to the grid on clicking the button on navigation menu and can be dragged/moved at random positions.It can be thought of as the stop-over destination (fuel station etc) that the agent MUST visit before reaching the target/

 # Mazes
-In addition to all these features, the web app also contains pre-defined mazes such as  Basic random maze,weighted maze,Step Maze etc to add a bit of fun element to the already existing mazes and seeing how our rover would navigate through it!
+The web app also contains pre-defined mazes such as  Basic random maze,weighted maze,Step Maze etc to add a bit of fun element to the already existing mazes and seeing how our rover would navigate through it!

+# Speed Setting
+In addition to all of these amazing features we can also set the speed to viaualise the algorithm on a speed of our choice(Fast,Average,Slow) to have a deeper knowledge of the working of the algorithm.